- Learn More

 Chris went to school at Western Washington University for his Bachlors degree and New Mexico Institute of Mining and Technology for his Master’s degree.
 Chris began work on his Ph.D at the University of North Dakota and finished at Oregon State Unviersity.
 He also volunteered as a VW content editor for many years.
 This interview was originally conducted online 5/22/06 in response to a student request.
-Chris currently works for the Earth Observatory of Singapore.
+Chris most recently worked for the Earth Observatory of Singapore.

 1. Have you studied volcanoes in the field?